ErmanD182/Blog-Site/README.md

 <hr>

 <p>To use this application, the user must first login or create an account.
-Feel free to use a made-up email to register an account.</p>
+Feel free to use a made-up email to register an account.
+If you wish to try out the application without making an account, login with the following credentials --> Email: test123@test.com  Password: test123</p>
 <img src="public/images/loginScreen.png">

 <hr>